openstack-archive/fuel-docs/pages/user-guide/cli.rst

   fuel --env-id=1 node set --node-id=1,4,5 --role=controller,compute

-where ``--env-id=1`` is global optional argument pointing to specific environment, ``node`` - is a namespace for all node control functions, ``set`` is action that assigns specific nodes to some environments in some roles.
+where ``--env-id=1`` is a global optional argument pointing to the specific environment, ``node`` - is a namespace for all node control functions, ``set`` is an action that assigns specific nodes to some environments in certain roles.

 for getting list of all global optional args and namespaces you can run:
 ::